KMBY-LD

 KMBY-LD (channel 27) is a low-power television station licensed to Monterey, California, United States, affiliated with MeTV.
-Founded in 1989, the station is owned by Monterey Bay Television LLC.
+The station is owned by Cocola Broadcasting.
 Comcast Xfinity carries KMBY-DT1 on channel 19 in the Monterey Bay Area and Santa Cruz County.

 History

 Signing on as K53DT, the station was owned by the Trinity Broadcasting Network and broadcast programming from TBN for many years on channel 53.
 With the FCC's move to reassign UHF channels 52 to 69 to other services, K53DT moved to channel 27 in 2005 and took on the call sign of K27IE.

 In 2007, TBN sold the station to Cocola Broadcasting Companies LLC, which then renamed the station KYMB-LP, and then KYMB-LD.
 In April 2010, Cocola Broadcasting Companies moved the license to Monterey Bay Television LLC, which is now the license holder of KMBY-LD.

 On April 26, 2006, the station received a construction permit to flash-cut operations to digital television.
 On March 8, 2009, KYMB-LD began broadcasting in digital with an effective radiated power of 5 kilowatts.

 In 2011, KYMB-LD became an affiliate of the MeTV network.

 The station changed its call sign to KMBY-LD on July 20, 2023.